heriwr/rs/decks/concurrency_cards.md

 Choosing Between Mutex and Cell:

 * **Use Mutex:** When data races are a concern in multi-threaded scenarios and you need strong guarantees about data consistency.
-* **Use Cell:* For simple interior mutability within structs or when ownership rules are inconvenient for specific modifications, but be mindful of potential thread safety issues if not addressed carefully.
+* **Use Cell:** For simple interior mutability within structs or when ownership rules are inconvenient for specific modifications, but be mindful of potential thread safety issues if not addressed carefully.
 . . .

-## What is a `RefCell`?
+## What is a `RefCell` in Rust, and how does it differ from `Cell`?

 ---

-A `RefCell` is similar to `Cell`, but enforces borrowing rules at runtime.

-> If you try to get both a mutable and immutable reference simultaneously, it will panic.
+* RefCell provides interior mutability with dynamic borrow checking: It allows you to modify data even within immutable references.
+* Key difference from Cell: RefCell enforces Rust's borrowing rules (no simultaneous mutable and immutable references) at runtime, causing a panic if violated.
+* Use cases: When you need mutability in situations where the compiler cannot guarantee safety at compile time.

 . . .

-## What is a `RwLock`?
+## What is a `RwLock` and why would you choose it over a `Mutex`?

 ---

-"Reader-writer" lock.

-> It's a more flexible version of `Mutex`, allowing multiple readers at once, or a single writer.
+* `RwLock` (Reader-Writer Lock) provides finer-grained concurrency control:
+  * **Multiple readers:** Can simultaneously access the shared data.
+  * **Exclusive writer:** Only one writer can modify the data at a time.
+* **Choose over `Mutex` when:**
+  * You have mostly reads and infrequent writes.
+  * Increased read performance is critical.

 . . .